bbauska/Anti-Project2025/anti.md

 affirming, ethical research are not mutually exclusive.
 In fact, ethically derived sources such as discarded surgical tissue and adult stem cells (made pluripotent), not tissue obtained from elective abortions, have contributed the most successful treatments for a variety of ailments.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 called on Congress to prohibit research using “abortion-derived fetal tissue.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called on Congress to prohibit research using “abortion-derived fetal tissue.”
 “Subsequently, however, the Biden Administration restored unrestricted funding of abortion-derived fetal tissue research.
 HHS should: l Promptly restore the ethics advisory committee to oversee abortion- derived fetal tissue research, and Congress should prohibit such research altogether.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 called on NIH to “end its human embryonic stem cell registry” and end intramural research projects “using tissue from aborted children.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called on NIH to “end its human embryonic stem cell registry” and end intramural
+research projects “using tissue from aborted children.”
 “End intramural research projects using tissue from aborted children within the NIH, which should end its human embryonic stem cell registry.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 called for the banning of a “three-parent embryo creation and human cloning research.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called for the banning of a “three-parent embryo creation and human cloning
+research.”
 “Because the male–female dyad is essential to human nature and because every child has a right to a mother and father, three-parent embryo creation and human cloning research should be banned.
 A new NCB should convene leading experts to examine these issues and provide policy recommendations for the new frontier of bioethical questions that our country will have to address in the coming years.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025: “HHS should create and promote a research agenda that supports pro life policies and explores the harms, both mental and physical, that abortion has wrought on women and girls.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 pushed for HHS to prohibit federal funding for those traveling to access abortion care.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: “HHS should create and promote a research agenda that supports pro life policies
+and explores the harms, both mental and physical, that abortion has wrought on women and girls.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 pushed for HHS to prohibit federal funding for those traveling to access abortion
+care.
 “Prohibit abortion travel funding.
 Providing funding for abortions increases the number of abortions and violates the conscience and religious freedom rights of Americans who object to subsidizing the taking of life.
 The Hyde Amendment44 has long prohibited the use of HHS funds for elective abortions,